Create a Managed Kubernetes cluster on a cloud server

 -

-Optional: add a script with custom parameters to configure the Managed Kubernetes cluster:
+Optional: add a script with custom parameters for configuring the Managed Kubernetes cluster:

 8.1.
 In the User data field, click Add.

 8.2.
 Paste the script.
-The maximum size of a script with data not encoded in Base64 is 47 KB.
-You can find script examples and supported formats in the User data instructions.
+The maximum size of the script with data that is not Base64 encoded is 47 KB.
+Script examples and supported formats can be found in the User data guide.

 -

 Optional: to add an additional worker node group to the cluster, click Add node group.
 You can create a cluster with worker node groups in different segments of the same pool.
-This will improve fault tolerance and help maintain application availability in case of a failure in one of the segments.
+This will increase fault tolerance and help keep the application available if an incident occurs in one of the segments.

 -

-In the Cloud network block, configure a private subnet without internet access to group all cluster nodes.
+In the Cloud network block, configure a private subnet without internet access in which all cluster nodes will be grouped.

 10.1.
 To create a private subnet, in the Subnet for nodes field, select New private subnet.